 3. Oxford & The Cotswolds

-Oxford is world famous for its universities and the Bodleian Library which have featured in various films, such as Harry Potter.
+Oxford is world famous for its universities and the Bodleian Library which has featured in various films, such as Harry Potter.
 The city is moreover one of the most innovative cities in the UK and due to its large student population, it is also a nightlife hub.
 Apart from bright young minds who study and party in Oxford, history lovers will be delighted by the city’s medieval buildings and its many well maintained churches.

 The Cotswold villages have been called the most beautiful villages in the world and their small ancient stone houses are truly magnificent.
 This is a stunning part of Britain and a famous one, where most British actors and celebrities like to spend their free time in cottages surrounded by beautiful forests and colourful hills.